 If an employee is fired or leaves a position, the paid sick days he or she has accrued will expire.
 The employer is under no obligation to compensate an employee for these days.
 However, if the employee is rehired within the year of termination, the accrued paid sick days revive and can be used once again.

 7. An employer must provide payment for the paid sick days promptly

 If an employee takes paid sick days off, when can he or she expect to be paid for the time away from work?
-According to the law, the employer must provide payment for the paid sick time off no later than the pay date for the next regular pay period after leave is taken.
+According to the new California new sick leave law, the employer must provide payment for the paid sick time off no later than the pay date for the next regular pay period after leave is taken.

 California’s New Sick Leave Law Paves the Way for Nationwide Paid Leave

 California has pioneered yet another addition to the rights of employees within its border.
 Its focus on granting employees the right to take time off for personal illness could catch on nationally.
 Already new federal paid leave legislation has been proposed and is being advocated by a number of employee rights advocacy groups.
-In the meantime, all eyes will be on California to determine whether its new sick leave law proves successful.
+In the meantime, all eyes will be on California’s new sick leave law to determine whether its new sick leave law proves successful.